 Harvest & vinification

 The clusters are harvested by hand, and any overripe berry is meticulously removed.
 In the cellar, the grapes are lightly crushed and macerated in part with the stems in open fermentation vats.
 This extraction is very gentle and occurs completely without pumping, and fermentation begins after a few days thanks to the wild yeasts.
 The spontaneous fermentation proceeds very slowly and at room temperature; the must is neither heated nor cooled.
 This guarantees wines that are very precise & aromatic.
 A portion of the clusters are trodden by foot.
 After approximately twenty days, the wine is pressed and then matured in 1000-litre wooden casks and 3000-litre wooden fermentation vats.
 No new wood is utilized, in order to avoid masking the fine fruit of the Blaufränkisch.
 During the approximately twenty months of maturation, the wine is racked only once and ultimately bottled without filtration.
-Production is 6.500 bottles.
+Production is 15.000 bottles (2019 vintage).

 Druesort: 100% Blaufränkisch